-The Town currently anticipates that it will contract with CPCNH, as an all-requirements joint powers agency, for the provision of LSE services, all requirements energy supply and all other energy services required to implement and operate Hudson Community Power.
+As noted earlier, the Town may decide to contract with CPCNH, as an all-requirements joint powers agency, for the provision of LSE services, all requirements energy supply and all other energy services required to implement and operate Hudson Community Power.
+The following information is specific to such a possible contractual relationship.